Pulling Google

 Mike Grehan on Pull SEO

-I first was introduced to the idea of pull SEO by Mike Grehan, a man, in my opinion, who understands real SEO rather than just a bunch of SEO tricks.
-Although I do not know the man personally (although I would be happy to make his acquaintance), he is the one person who most closely echo’s my thoughts on SEO.
+I was first introduced to the idea of pull SEO by Mike Grehan, a man, in my opinion, who understands real SEO rather than just a bunch of SEO tricks.
+Although I don’t know the man personally (and I would be happy to make his acquaintance), he is the one person who most closely echoes my thoughts on SEO.

-Just recently he posted on his blog an interesting article on how an in-progress event can effect search results.
-For example, take a tragedy such as Hurricane Katrina.
-When the Hurricane hit, it was all that was on our minds and hearts, and as a result, it was what people searched for in Google.
-Consequently, the search results of the major search engines changed.
+For example, consider a tragedy like Hurricane Katrina.
+When the Hurricane hit, it was all that was on our minds and hearts, and as a result, it was what people searched for on Google.
+Consequently, the search results of the significant search engines changed.

 Marketing in a Bathroom

-The result of this marketing activity?
-Within a few months his website rose to the top of the search engine rankings, he started to see a good amount of traffic, and his search engine woes were quickly taken care of.
+What was the result of this marketing activity?
+Within a few months, his website rose to the top of the search engine ranking.
+He started to see a good amount of traffic, and his search engine woes were quickly resolved.

 Making a Splash Big Enough To Notice – The Real Payoff